-access to information Ambush Marketing big data citizen science confidential information copyright data protection ecommerce and internet law Electronic Commerce electronic commerce and internet law Extraterritoriality fair use freedom of expression Geospatial geospatial data intellectual property Internet internet law invasion of privacy IP open courts open data open government personal information Privacy proactive disclosure takings trademark law trademarks transparency
+access to information Ambush Marketing big data citizen science confidential information copyright data breach notification data protection digital cartography ecommerce and internet law Electronic Commerce electronic commerce and internet law Extraterritoriality fair use Geospatial geospatial data intellectual property Internet internet law invasion of privacy IP open data open government Privacy proactive disclosure takings trademark law trademarks traditional knowledge transparency

 Displaying items by tag: geospatial data

 Monday, 22 August 2016 06:55

 A 2016 European Commission report titled Survey report: data management in Citizen Science projects provides interesting insights into how such projects manage the data they collect.
 Proper management is, of course, essential to ensure that the collected data can be used and reused by project leaders as well as by other downstream users.
 It is relevant as well to the protection of the privacy of citizen participants.
 The authors of this report surveyed a large number of citizen science projects.
 From the 121 responses received they distilled findings that explore the diversity of the citizen science projects, and that reveal a troubling lack of thorough data management practices.
 A significant shortcoming for many projects was the lack of appropriate data licences to govern reuse of either raw or aggregate data collected.

 There has been growing pressure on those carrying out research using public resources to make the fruits of the research – including the research data – publicly available for consultation, verification or reuse.
 But doing so is not as simple as a binary open/closed choice.
 There are a number of different questions that researchers must address: Should the raw data be made open or only the aggregate data?
 Should it be immediately available or available only after an embargo period?
 Is all data suitable for release or should some be protected for public policy reasons (such as protecting privacy)?
 And what, if any, terms and conditions should be imposed on reuse?